mcombeau/ft_transcendance/notes.md

 - challenge invite process
 - invite notif on profile ?
-- remove friend button for blocked users

 - reload chat when joining ?

 - Misc

-  - fix cookie referring to user that does not exist
+  - fix cookie referring to user that does not exist <-
   - fix going to page for user that does not exist

 - User profile